0 Views

 "Wait here a bit".

-“Here, just be careful, it's freezing cold!”
+“Here, just don't drink it fast, it's cold!”

 "Daddy?
 How long until we get there?"